Tech-invite3GPPspaceIETFspace

 Step 3.

-The I-SMF configures the EASDF with the DNS handling rules using the Local Offloading Control Information received from SMF.
+The I-SMF configures the EASDF with the DNS message handling rules using the Local Offloading Control Information received from SMF.

 Step 4.